sirfonzie/INF2004_LAB5/README.md

 static MessageBufferHandle_t xControlMessageBuffer;
 ```

 Modify the temp_task to send a message each time it obtains new temperature data from the sensor.
+In the `temp_task` function, a message buffer, `xControlMessageBuffer`, is used as a mechanism for inter-task communication to send temperature data between tasks.
+The task initializes and configures the ADC to read the onboard temperature sensor and then enters into an infinite loop.
+In each iteration of the loop, after a delay, the task reads the onboard temperature and prints it.
+Subsequently, the temperature data is sent to the message buffer using `xMessageBufferSend()`.
+This function takes the message buffer to write to, a pointer to the source of the data to send, the length of the data to send, and the block time as parameters.
+In this case, the source of the data is the address of the `temperature` variable, the length of the data is the size of a `float`, and the block time is set to `0`, meaning the task does not block if the message buffer is full.
+The data sent to the message buffer can be received by another task using the `xMessageBufferReceive()` function, allowing seamless sharing of data between different tasks in the FreeRTOS environment.
 ```
 void temp_task(__unused void *params) {
     float temperature = 0.0;